-In the spring to summer season or around Lent, I cook a lot of seafood and vegetable dishes.
+In the spring to summer season, I cook a lot of seafood and vegetable dishes.
 Sometimes the fish entrees are not enough to fill up the men in our household.
 So I serve sauteed sides like this one.

 Tomatoes are known to have a rich supply of antioxidants.
 Health experts suggest that the lycopene in tomatoes are linked to lower risks of coronary artery diseases among other health benefits.

 Health studies define tofu as made of soybean curds, is low-calorie, gluten-free, contains no cholesterol and is an excellent source of protein, iron and calcium.

 Personally, I found the simple, unassuming flavor of the silky tofu cubes was a good backdrop to the sweet tomatoes, crunchy scallions, salty fish sauce and succulent shrimps.